 It is the motive for holding cash to quickly take advantage of opportunities typically outside the normal course of business.
 Certain amount of cash is needed to meet an opportunity to purchase raw materials at a reduced price or make purchase at favorable prices.

 4. Compensating motive

-It is a motive for holding cash to compensate banks for providing certain services or loans.
+Course Code: 17PAU502A Unit V - Working Capital Management BATCH: 2017 - 20 loans.
 Banks provide variety of services to the business concern, such as clearance of cheque, transfer of funds etc.